cockroachdb/docs/src/current/v23.2/advanced-changefeed-configuration.md

 The following [cluster settings]({% link {{ page.version.version }}/cluster-settings.md %}) reduce bursts of [rangefeed]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#enable-rangefeeds) work so that updates are paced steadily over time.

 {{site.data.alerts.callout_danger}}
 We do **not** recommend adjusting these settings unless you are running a large workload, or are working with the Cockroach Labs [support team]({{ link_prefix }}support-resources.html).
+Thoroughly test different cluster setting configuration before deploying to production.
 {{site.data.alerts.end}}

 #### `kv.closed_timestamp.target_duration`

 **Default:** `3s`

+{{site.data.alerts.callout_info}}
+Adjusting `kv.closed_timestamp.target_duration` could have a detrimental impact on [follower reads]({% link {{ page.version.version }}/follower-reads.md %}).
+If you are using follower reads, refer to the [`kv.rangefeed.closed_timestamp_refresh_interval`](#kv-rangefeed-closed_timestamp_refresh_interval) cluster setting instead to ease changefeed impact on foreground SQL latency.
+{{site.data.alerts.end}}

+`kv.closed_timestamp.target_duration` controls the target [closed timestamp]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#closed-timestamps) lag duration, which determines how far behind the current time CockroachDB will attempt to maintain the closed timestamp.
+For example, with the default value, if the current time is `12:30:00` then CockroachDB will attempt to keep the closed timestamp at `12:29:57` by aborting or retrying ongoing requests that are below this time.

-This setting controls the frequency of checkpoints for each [range]({% link {{ page.version.version }}/architecture/overview.md %}#range).
-A changefeed aggregates these checkpoints across all ranges, and once the timestamp on all the ranges advances, the changefeed can then [checkpoint]({% link {{ page.version.version }}/how-does-an-enterprise-changefeed-work.md %}).
-As a result, the higher the value of this setting the longer it can take for a changefeed to checkpoint.
+A changefeed aggregates checkpoints across all ranges, and once the timestamp on all the ranges advances, the changefeed can then [checkpoint]({% link {{ page.version.version }}/how-does-an-enterprise-changefeed-work.md %}).
+In the context of changefeeds, `kv.closed_timestamp.target_duration` affects how old the checkpoints will be, which will determine the latency before changefeeds can consider the history of an event complete.

+As a result, adjusting `kv.closed_timestamp.target_duration` can affect changefeeds encountering latency **and** changefeeds causing foreground SQL latency.
+In clusters running large-scale workloads, it may be helpful to:

+- **Decrease** the value for a lower changefeed emission latency — that is, the time from committing a write until the changefeed emits that event.
+- **Increase** the value to reduce the potential impact of changefeeds on SQL latency.
+This will lower the resource cost of changefeeds, which can be especially important for workloads with tables in the TB range of data.

 It is important to note that a changefeed at default configuration does not checkpoint more often than once every 30 seconds.

-In clusters running large-scale workloads, increasing `kv.closed_timestamp.target_duration` can help to lower the potential impact of changefeeds on SQL latency.
-That is, an increase in the setting could lower the load on the cluster.
-This is important for workloads with tables in the TB range of data.
-However, for most workloads, we recommend leaving this setting at the default of `3s`.

-{{site.data.alerts.callout_danger}}
-Thoroughly test any adjustment in cluster settings before deploying the change in production.
+When you create a changefeed with [`CREATE CHANGEFEED`]({% link {{ page.version.version }}/create-changefeed.md %}), you can adjust this with the [`min_checkpoint_frequency`]({% link {{ page.version.version }}/create-changefeed.md %}#min-checkpoint-frequency) option.

+#### `kv.rangefeed.closed_timestamp_refresh_interval`

+**Default:** `3s`

+This setting controls the interval at which [closed timestamp]({% link {{ page.version.version }}/architecture/transaction-layer.md %}#closed-timestamps) updates are delivered to [rangefeeds]({% link {{ page.version.version }}/create-and-configure-changefeeds.md %}#enable-rangefeeds) and in turn emitted as a [changefeed checkpoint]({% link {{ page.version.version }}/how-does-an-enterprise-changefeed-work.md %}).

+Increasing the interval value will lengthen the delay between each checkpoint, which will increase the latency of changefeed checkpoints, but reduce the impact on SQL latency due to [overload]({% link {{ page.version.version }}/admission-control.md %}#use-cases-for-admission-control) on the cluster.
+This happens because every range with a rangefeed has to emit a checkpoint event with this `3s` interval.
+As an example, across 1 million ranges that would result in 330,000 events per second, which would use more CPU resources.

+If you are running changefeeds at a large scale and notice foreground SQL latency, we recommend increasing this setting.

+{{site.data.alerts.callout_info}}
+The `kv.closed_timestamp.side_transport_interval` cluster setting controls how often the closed timestamp is updated (with a default of `200ms`).
+Although the closed timestamp is updated every `200ms`, CockroachDB will only emit an event across the rangefeed containing the closed timestamp value every `3s` as per the `kv.rangefeed.closed_timestamp_refresh_interval` value.
 {{site.data.alerts.end}}

 #### `kv.rangefeed.closed_timestamp_smear_interval`